litestar-org/.github/SECURITY.md

 # Security Policy

-Thanks for helping make Starlite safe for everyone.
+Thanks for helping make Litestar safe for everyone.

 ## Security

-Starlite takes the security of our projects and services seriously, including all of the repositories managed by the [starlite-api organization](https://github.com/starlite-api).
+Litestar takes the security of our projects and services seriously, including all of the repositories managed by the [litestar organization](https://github.com/litestar-org).

 We will ensure that your finding gets escalated to the appropriate maintainer(s) for remediation.